ltoinel/ghost-cache-purge-worker/README.md

 ### 🔑 Create an API token on Cloudflare.

 Go to your Cloudflare account and create an API token with the `Zone.Cache Purge` permission.
+Do no fix IP filtering, the IP used by Cloudflare for the workers is not clearly describe.

 ### 📦Install Wrangler